Skip to main content

 Known as the ‘search engine that plants trees’, Ecosia has gained popularity among eco-conscious internet users since its launch in 2009.

-Here we consider whether Ecosia is a good choice in comparison to industry leaders like Google and we raise questions about its relationship with Microsoft Bing.
+Here we consider whether Ecosia is a good choice in comparison to industry leaders like Google and we raise questions about its relationship with big tech.

-Ecosia, which bills itself as 'the search engine that plants trees', relies almost entirely on Microsoft Bing technology.
+Ecosia, which bills itself as 'the search engine that plants trees'.

-Ecosia’s revenue largely comes from Bing’s advertisements.
-The adverts are generated by Bing, and when you click on one Ecosia receives a share of the revenue generated by the click (and the rest of the revenue generated from the click goes to Bing).
+Ecosia’s revenue largely comes from advertisements.
+The adverts are generated by Bing (Microsoft), and when you click on one Ecosia receives a share of the revenue generated by the click (and the rest of the revenue generated from the click goes to Bing).

 The only way that Ecosia raises money is through clicks on advertisements.
 Therefore if you use the search engine but don’t click on ads, Ecosia won’t make any money and therefore won't be planting any additional trees.
 It is the ad revenue that enables them to plant trees.